Blog #228~DS-ASD: Parenting During the COVID-19 Crisis

 Here are 5 things I am keeping in my noggin this week, to help navigate thru the COVID-19 Crisis:

 *1-Remember to respond and not react when your child gets frustrated, bored and overwelmed.
-One of the lessons I offer in my book A New Course: A Mother’s Journey Navigating Down Syndrome and Autism (forthcoming May 5th and available now for pre-order on Amazon) is the following: “Remain calm and matter of fact.
+One of the lessons I offer in my book A New Course: A Mother’s Journey Navigating Down Syndrome and Autism (click here to order https://amzn.to/2W3Un6X ) is the following: “Remain calm and matter of fact.
 You must be a constant in a sea of uncertainty”

 *2-Do what you can and don’t beat yourself up.
 This isn’t the time to put pressure on yourself to play all the roles of a teacher, OT, PT, speech and behavior therapist.
 Take this opportunity to have fun with your kids and naturally build in learning and interaction around activities that they enjoy.
 We’ve been turning off Fox News and CNN and instead, snuggling under a blanket and watching old movies that Nick and his older brother Hank enjoyed growing up.

 *3-Get some exercise!
 As a 35 year fitness professional I promise it will boost your immune system and elevate your mood.
 Go Noodle learning stations has some fun, free movement videos you can do with your kids: https://www.gonoodle.com

 *4-I keep reminding myself that we are all in this together and that gives me comfort.
 It also helps me to tap into a memory that I’ve personally suffered through a lot worse.
 In August of 1983, Hurricane Alicia left us paralyzed and without electricity for 2 long, HOT weeks down in Houston, Texas.
 Oh, and thank goodness for humor and all the funny memes being shared on social media 🙂

 *5-What am I doing today to make things better for myself and others? 🙂